- Alfred Hitchcock

 Because of its close relation to The Lady Vanishes, Night Train to Munich forces the viewer to reconsider Hitchcock’s spy-thrillers from 1934-1940, which helps bring out what at first may seem subtle about Hitchcock’s anti-Nazi messages.
 Everything that was subtextual or implied about Hitchcock’s anti-Nazi message resides on the surface in Reed’s film, but the message is ostensibly the same: Nazi Germany represents a threat to England and the entire world.
 Furthermore, the film pokes fun at Nazism, avoiding the grimmer realities of concentration camps and anti-Semitism in favor of jokes designed to make the Nazis look absurd.
 The script by Sydney Gilliat and Frank Launder includes several comic jabs at the reported bureaucracy of Nazi Germany, German monocles, the hypocrisy of Nazi ideology, and Hitler himself.
 One of the best jokes involves Charters’ inability to get through Mein Kampf.
 “I understand they give a copy to all the bridal couples over here,” Charters says.
 Caldicott replies, “Well I don’t think it’s that sort of book, old man.”
 The connections between Hitchcock’s spy-thrillers and the more apparent tactics used by Reed demonstrate that, though perhaps they were not mentioned by name, the Nazis had been present and criticized in British cinema through Hitchcock since 1934.

 Of course, Hitchcock’s spy-thrillers released before the Americans decided to act, after the attack on Pearl Harbor, mark just a few examples of films that portrayed Europe’s conflict with Nazi Germany or depicted Nazis as a threat.
 Charlie Chaplin’s The Great Dictator (1940), Fritz Lang’s Man Hunt (1940), and many others spoke out against Nazism.
 They were not motivated by a governmental agenda but by a humanitarian desire to combat hatred and intolerance.
 For many in Hollywood, it was important for the British to know Americans did not overlook their situation.
 The British nation was, after all, a major contributor of actors and directors in Hollywood, including Charles Laughton, Ray Milland, Laurence Olivier, Basil Rathbone, and others.
 The resulting films were designed to show that the British were dealing with clandestine Nazi maneuvers and increasing dangers.
 Hollywood studios attempted to portray the situation in Europe to convince viewers in the United States to rethink their isolationist stance.
 Popular and accessible films like Hitchcock’s saturated the American consciousness with similar themes.
-And while many of these anti-Nazi films read like propaganda today, Hitchcock never sacrifices thrills or spectacle for the political message.
+And while many of these anti-Nazi films read like state-sanctioned messages today, Hitchcock speaks from the heart and never sacrifices thrills or spectacle for the political message.

 (Note: This essay was originally suggested and posted to Patreon on March 3, 2022.)